How to turn an under the stairs closet in to a built in beverage bar, drink center for your entire family.

-This is one of those projects where everyone in our home agree was worth it!
+This is one of those projects where everyone in our home agrees was worth it!

 Our kitchen counters are sort of chopped up so being able to move the coffee pot and supplies has freed up a section on the kitchen counters.
-The beverage bar will also be a great place to sit desserts when we hold family functions.
+The beverage bar also serves as a place to sit desserts when we hold family functions.

 Here is the useless space before we cleared it out.
 This is exactly how it looked for years.